compilepeace/SYSTEM_PROGRAMMING/cheetsheet_signals.md

 ```

+##  C POSIX call for signals

+kill()          # To send any signal to any process/ process group
+signal()        # Calls the 'signal-handler' routine on recieving a particular SIGNAL.
+Used to change
+				#signal deposition
+sleep()         # Takes in no. of seconds as arg and sleeps the process for that much seconds

 ##	LIST OF USEFUL SIGNALS
+A signal allows one process to asynchronously send a signal/message to another process.

-SIGINT	- User could send this signal (by Ctrl+c) to stop the process nicely.
+SIGINT	- User could send this signal (by Ctrl+c) to stop the process nicely. (can be caught)
 SIGQUIT - Tells the process to stop harshly.
 SIGSTOP - You can Pause a process by sending this signal.
 Freezes the process (no more CPU given)
 SIGCONT - To allow a Paused process to Resume execution.
-SIGKILL - Send it to terminate a process
+SIGKILL - Send it to terminate a process (Cannot be caught)

 ##	TYPES